RobotLocomotion/drake/doc/issues.rst

   responsibilities: MIT CSAIL research lab / MIT courses

+.. _issues-priority:

 Priority
 ========

 The ``emergency`` priority indicates that the owning team should not work on anything else until the issue is resolved.

-The ``high``, ``medium``, ``low``, and ``backlog`` priority levels have semantics determined by the owning team.
-The following rules of thumb may be
+The other priorities are determined by the owning team.
+The following rules of thumb may be useful for issues:
-useful:

-* high-priority issues are planned to receive attention within the month.
+* ``priority: high`` - planned to receive attention within the month.
-* medium-priority issues are planned to receive attention within the quarter.
+* ``priority: medium`` - planned to receive attention within the quarter.
-* low-priority issues may be planned for a subsequent quarter.
+* ``priority: low`` - planned for a subsequent quarter.
-* backlog-priority issues will be handled on an ad-hoc basis, as time permits.
+* ``priority: backlog`` - will be handled on an ad-hoc basis, as time permits.

 Configuration
 =============